yt-focus/yt-focus/README.md

 - there are two listeners in `background.js`, one for storage change and one for when the page changes (url).
 A lot of refactoring can be done.
 This was my first chrome extension and I'm open to learn from others.

-# ❤️ Support the Project
+# ❤️ Support this Project

 There are a few things you can do to support the project: